spinicist/riesling/docs/faq.rst

 What if I have Cartesian data?
 ------------------------------

-You need to supply a trajectory, running from -N/2 to (N-1)/2 in each dimension.
-I then recommend addding either ``--osamp=1.3`` or ``--osamp=1 --kernel=NN``.
-The latter will effectively switch off the NUFFT functionality and run a plain FFT.
+``riesling`` handles Cartesian data, but you still need to supply a trajectory.
+This is likely to be each line of k-space stored as a trace running from -N/2 to (N-1)/2.
+I then recommend addding ``--osamp=1 --tophat`` which will disable the usual gridding kernel and apodization, such that the NUFFT is effectively a plain FFT.

 What if I have multiple echoes / frames?
 ----------------------------------------